-While that might be the case for the simplest of networks, the types of houses we work on have different technology scale.
+While that might be the case for the simplest of networks, the houses we work on have different technology scale.
 In one of our projects, a 3,000 sq-ft home in the Back Bay of Boston, there are over 300 connected devices, with 122 of them having an IP address.
-Connected devices in a home are all part of the Internet of Things (IoT) and can pose a serious security risk to your home’s network unless installed correctly.
-According to NETSCOUT’s Threat Intelligence Report, in some cases, an improperly exposed IoT device can be hacked in as little as 5 minutes.
+Connected devices in a home are part of the Internet of Things (IoT) and pose a serious security risk to your home’s network unless installed correctly.
+An improperly exposed IoT device can be hacked in as little as 5 minutes, according to NETSCOUT’s Threat Intelligence Report.
 For a large scale network to be secure, you have to design and plan for scale and growth.

 18% of those surveyed said cyber security was not a priority*

 If your smart home doesn’t have any network documentation, then it’s probably not built with cyber security in mind.
 Properly designed networks have multiple “VLANs” (Virtual Local Area Networks) to help protect different classes of devices.
-These enable groups of devices connected to your network to be partitioned into separate networks as an added layer of network security.
-So your critical work devices live on a different network from your IoT devices, which are much more vulnerable to attack.
+These enable groups of devices connected to your network to be partitioned into separate networks.
+This provides an added layer of network security.
+Your critical work devices live on a different network from your IoT devices, which are much more vulnerable to attack.

-Putting together a secure network requires thought and planning, and when we see a wide open network, it’s our job to make sure that everything is fixed in a way where all of network traffic is segmented properly and all devices are secure.
+Putting together a secure network requires thought and planning.
+We ensure that everything is fixed in a way where all of the network traffic is segmented properly and all devices are secure.

 3. What outside devices have access to your network?

 Finally, we take a look at any devices that might have access to your network outside of your home.
-These could be a maintenance PC installed with remote access software or cloud-based systems IoT devices that can be accessed remotely from an app.
-Any external device that gains access to your home network poses a security risk and provides another entry point for hackers to target your system.
+These devices could be a maintenance PC installed with remote access software or cloud-based systems IoT devices.
+Any external device that gains access to your home network poses a security risk.
+It also provides another entry point for hackers to target your system.

 In a recent home cyber security audit we performed, we found that a past vendor retained access to the home’s entire network with a single username and password, shared amongst their entire company.
-While this luckily did not lead to a successful attack on their systems, it did pose a major security risk to their home.
+While this did not lead to a successful attack, it did pose a major security risk to their home.

-Access given to contractors and vendors often pose the largest security for your home and offer an easy access point for hackers.
+Access given to contractors and vendors pose the largest security risk for your home.
+They offer an easy access point for hackers.
 This was the case in Target’s $162 million data breach, where hackers gained access to 40 million credit card numbers by stealing credentials from a third-party HVAC vendor to break into its billing platform.